How to Make Hash Browns

 What Kind of Potatoes Work Best?

 I’ve never met a potato I didn’t like, but for this recipe, a good ol’ Idaho Russet works best.
 Am I biased because I live in Idaho?
 Perhaps.
 But hey, we Idahoans know our potatoes.
 They shred easily, using either a food processor or box grater, and fry up beautifully.
 If you prefer your hash browns more dense and less crispy, Yukon gold potatoes are a good choice.
-Yukon golds hold their shape because they are more waxy, making them great for patties or potato cakes.
-HERE is a fun guide I found that goes into great detail about all the different potatoes and what they work best in.
+Yukon golds hold their shape because they are a more waxy potato, making them great for patties or potato cakes.
+Check out this fun guide about potato varieties I found that goes into great detail about all the different potatoes and what they work best in.

 How to Season Hash Browns